alexkampos/First-Private-School-On-Array-Lists/README.md

 \
 &emsp;&#8226;&emsp;Print a list of students that belong to more than one courses\
 \
-&emsp;&#8226;&emsp;Based on user's given date, print a list of students who need to submit one or more assignments on the same &emsp;&nbsp;calendar week as the given date
+&emsp;&#8226;&emsp;Based on user's given date, print a list of students who need to submit one or more assignments on the same &emsp;&nbsp;calendar week as the given date\
+\
+All results are based on Synthetic Data provided in the application.